sunpy/sunpy/doc/source/guide/tour.rst

 Plotting
 --------

-SunPy uses a matplotlib like interface to it's plotting so more complex plots can be built by combining SunPy with matplotlib.
+SunPy uses a matplotlib-like interface to its plotting so more complex plots can be built by combining SunPy with matplotlib.
+If you're not familiar with plotting in matplotlib, you should `learn the basics <http://matplotlib.org/users/tutorials.html>`__ before continuing with this guide.

 Let's begin by creating a simple plot of an AIA image.
 To make things easy, SunPy includes several example files which are used throughout the docs.
 These